alteredtech/SYS6034-project/Project-Paper.md

 The primary components of the simulation include:

 * EV Process: Each EV performs a delivery (random exponential distribution duration between 6 to 10 hours, constrained to occur fully within the 7:00 AM to 9:00 PM work shift), returns to request a charger, waits in queue if necessary, charges for a service-time drawn from an exponential distribution, and then waits until the next workday.
-Charger Resource: Simulated as a simpy.Resource with limited capacity (e.g., 1 charger per simulation scenario), where contention for access is modeled explicitly.
+* Charger Resource: Simulated as a simpy.Resource with limited capacity (e.g., 1 charger per simulation scenario), where contention for access is modeled explicitly.
-Charger Attributes: Encapsulated in a dedicated class defining the average service rate (μ, in hours) and number of available chargers.
+* Charger Attributes: Encapsulated in a dedicated class defining the average service rate (μ, in hours) and number of available chargers.
-Event Logging: All EV behaviors are logged to structured JSON files, capturing event timestamps, simulation day/hour, queue lengths, and charging durations.
+* Event Logging: All EV behaviors are logged to structured JSON files, capturing event timestamps, simulation day/hour, queue lengths, and charging durations.
 This data format will allow for easier post-processing of the logs collected.

 ### Model Parameters

-Initial simulation parameters were drawn from the exploratory analysis performed in R:
+Initial simulation parameters were derived from exploratory data analysis conducted in R.

-Arrival Rate (λ): Set at 10.375 arrivals per hour, based on the hourly mean across all users.
+* Arrival Rate (λ): Set at 10.375 arrivals per hour, calculated as the average hourly arrival rate across all users.
-Service Rates (μ): Estimated separately for each charger type using the inverse of the mean charging duration:
+* Service Rates (μ): Estimated for each charger type using the inverse of the mean charging duration observed in the dataset:

-Level 1: 2.12 hours
+    * Level 1: 2.12 hours
-Level 2: 2.28 hours
+    * Level 2: 2.28 hours
-Level 3 (DC Fast): 2.39 hours
+    * Level 3 (DC Fast): 2.39 hours

-Simulation Time: 54 days × 24 hours × 60 minutes = 77,760 total simulation minutes.
+* Simulation Duration: The model was run over 54 days, totaling 77,760 simulation minutes (54 days × 24 hours × 60 minutes).

-Additional simulation parameters were crafted for charger service rates from information on time of a charger to reach 80% charge.
-In the real world we see level 1 chargers being used in residentials, and areas of long stays.
-While we see level 2 and 3 chargers in residentials and public/commercial locations where the demand will be higher.
+To more accurately reflect real-world charging behavior, an additional set of service rates was introduced, based on the typical time required for each charger type to reach 80% charge.
+These values reflect usage patterns observed in both residential and commercial settings:

+* Level 1 chargers are commonly found in residential or long-stay locations with low turnover.
+* Level 2 and Level 3 chargers are prevalent in both residential complexes and high-demand public or commercial areas.

+These alternative real-world-based service rates (μ) were defined as:

+* Level 1: 20.0 hours
+* Level 2: 2.85 hours
+* Level 3 (DC Fast): 0.5 hours

+To explore the effects of charger availability within an M/M/c queueing framework, additional simulations varied the number of servers (chargers) for Level 2 chargers from 1 to 4 and 8, testing infrastructure performance under increased capacity.

 ### Simulation Logic